cawasser/rpl/readme.md

 ### Configuring a REPL using Cursive

-Use _Edit Configurations..._ to create create a run configuration.
+Use _Edit Configurations..._ to create  a run configuration.
 The click the `+` button to _Add New Configuration_.
 Select `Clojure REPL` and the `Local`.

 In the right-hand panel, give the configuration a name, select `nREPL` and `Run with Deps`.
 Click _Ok_ to save and close th Configuration panel.

-Now you can start the REPL using the _run_ VCR control button and after a few seconds a shiny new RELP
-will be started and ready for use.
+Now you can start the REPL using the _run_ VCR control button and after a few seconds a shiny new REPL will be started and ready for use.

 ### Evaluating Code